If you’re not already using this platform for social media marketing, allow us to explain how to use Pinterest for business—and why it’s a good idea.

 That means they should link to a reputable site (aka yours) and have a detailed description that includes:

 You can increase your SEO in your board descriptions by using the words your audience is searching for.

 Before anything else, you’re going to need boards with content.
-Create anywhere from 5-15 on brand boards (don’t use cutesy names – be straightforward for SEO purposes) and pin at least twenty high-quality pins to each.
+Create anywhere from 5-15 on brand boards (try not to use “cutesy” names – be straightforward for SEO purposes) and pin at least twenty high-quality pins to each.

-My best advice is to follow a handful of leaders in your niche so that your home feed will be populated with high-quality pins.
-As tempting as it might be to follow your favorite Aunt Hilda, you don’t need her natural arthritis remedies clogging your feed.
+Our best advice is to follow a handful of leaders in your niche so that your home feed will be populated with high-quality pins.

 Once each board has twenty pins, advertise your Pinterest account on your other social media.
 A quick tweet saying, “You think I’m fun here, come check me out on Pinterest!” with a link and a Facebook post linking to your profile will help initiate the flow of followers.

 From there pin regularly every day until you’ve got 50-75 pins on each board, and then we’ll make the magic happen.

 When you’re initially populating your boards, make sure that you’re pinning a healthy mix of your own content and content from other sources.

 You’ll want to make sure every single pin that makes it onto your boards is beautiful and leads to high-quality content.
 Anything less and people may unfollow your account and you’re losing out on your target audience.